-Rain Lily Yellow Leaves are a deep glossy green and measure 3 mm wide.
-Flowers, which at first resemble a new leaf, but emerge from their papery sheaves to a stunning whiteness; they are erect in perianth.
+Rain Lily Yellow Leaves are deep glossy green and measure 3 mm wide.
+Flowers, which at first resemble a new leaf, but emerge from their papery sheaves to a stunning whiteness; are erect in the perianth.

-Zephyranthes commonly known as the Cuban zephyrlily, rosy rain lily, rose fairy lily, rose zephyr lily or the yellow rain lily, is a species of rain lily native to Peru and Colombia.
+Zephyranthes is commonly known as the Cuban zephyr lily, rosy rain lily, rose fairy lily, rose zephyr lily, or the yellow rain lily, is a species of rain lily native to Peru and Colombia.
 Yellow rain lily is a perennial, with a tuft of outward-spreading grassy foliage growing from a tunicate bulb with reddish skin.
-The 4-6 long, narrow, strap-like green leaves are slightly glossy or shiny and may be reddish at the base.
-The foliage may be persistent or die back, depending on the conditions.
+The 4-6 long, narrow, strap-like green leaves are slightly glossy or shiny and maybe reddish at the base.
+The foliage may be persistent or dieback, depending on the conditions.